 The most successful treatment plans for bladder incontinence often involve a combination of medication, lifestyle changes, or pelvic floor exercises.
 Medications are used to reduce the frequency and amount of leakage depending on what type of incontinence one is presenting with.
 Furthermore, avoiding certain foods and drinks that act as bladder irritants can be an important step in managing incontinence.

 Pelvic floor exercises are also beneficial for those with bladder control issues since they strengthen the muscles responsible for controlling urine flow.
-Overall, any type of treatment plan should be tailored to individual needs and discussed with a physician prior to implementation.
+Overall, any type of treatment plan should be tailored to individual needs and discussed with a physician before implementation.

 Acknowledging the difficulties this condition can bring and understanding the treatments available are important steps toward managing bladder incontinence.